microchip-pic-avr-examples/avr16eb32-cnano-fsk-mcc/README.md

 ## Operation

-To program the Curiosity Nano boards with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>
+To program the CNANO boards with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>

 ## Setup